 The spectacular Nantahala Gorge, located in Nantahala National Forest, is one of America's favorite playgrounds for outdoor enthusiasts.
 It's located at the edge of the Great Smoky Mountains National Park, just a short distance from Cherokee and Bryson City.
 It's about 75 miles from Asheville (an easy drive).
 "Nantahala" comes from the Cherokee language and means "Land of the Noonday Sun."
 The river runs through a narrow and steep gorge where, in some areas, the sun only reaches the ground when it is directly overhead during the middle of the day.
 Making its way along the floor of the gorge are the white-capped waters of the Nantahala River, a mecca for whitewater rafting, kayaking, and fishing.
 This beautiful river is a spectacle of wonder as it rushes along its nine-mile course and then cascades into the tranquil waters of Fontana Lake.

-Things to do at Wildwater Nantahala Gorge Adventure Center
+Things to do at the Nantahala Outdoor Center and Wildwater Nantahala Gorge Adventure Center

-Enjoy a variety of outdoor activities without moving the car with Wildwater!
-Plus, you can save when you combine two or more activities and lodging.
-Their reservationists will help you plan your getaway and save money.
+Enjoy a variety of outdoor activities without moving the car with these outfitters!
 Here are some of their options:

 Whitewater Rafting

 Clear, cool water, constant waves, and swift currents make the Nantahala River a delight for all ages interested in an exhilarating introduction to whitewater rafting.
 The trip takes over three hours and contains numerous class I and II rapids, with a class III at the end.
-Wildwater Rafting trips are fully guided.
+Both Nantahala Outdoor Center (NOC) and Wildwater Rafting offer fully guided trips.
 Since the Nantahala River is a dam-controlled river, one can expect good water flows at all times of the year.
 The trip takes over three hours and is perfect for first-timers.

 Raft & Inflatable Kayak Rentals

-If you are confident with your paddling skills and want to go at your own pace, a Wildwater rental trip may be for you.
-They provide the orientation, equipment, shuttle, and use of their facilities.
+If you are confident with your paddling skills and want to go at your own pace, a rental trip may be for you.
+These seasoned outfitters provide the orientation, equipment, shuttle, and use of their facilities.
 You are on your own on the river.
 Get 4 and 6-person rafts, as well as 1 and 2-person inflatable kayaks seven days a week.
-Wildwater provides all the gear, as well as transportation to and from the river.
+NOC and Wildwater each provide all the gear, as well as transportation to and from the river.

 Zip Line Canopy Tours

 Enjoy a soaring and gliding experience naturally fueled by a gradual elevation change at Nantahala Gorge Canopy Tours by Wildwater.
-It takes limited energy to participate and is not designed to scare with big drops as much as excite with smooth gliding.
+You will feel as if you are gliding through the forest.
 There are a few elevated "swinging" bridges to cross.
-But you are always attached safely to a cable.
-They certainly add to the adventure and fun!
+But you are always attached safely to a cable, in addition to being provided safety equipment including gloves, harnesses, and helmets.

 Nantahala Gorge Canopy Tour